-- 1. If the font is normal, the Term in the table without a dash and preceding the one with a dash should come after that Term.
+- 1. If the font is normal, the Term in the table without a dash and preceding the one with a dash should be placed before that Term.
 The notation is used to concentrate in one place all the Terms that are composed of, e.g., the word Decentralised followed by one of the words Application, Autonomous Organisation, Finance, System, and User Identifier. - 2.
-If the font is italic, the Term in the table without a dash and preceding the one with a dash should come before that Term.
+If the font is italic, the Term in the table without a dash and preceding the one with a dash should be placed after that Term.
 The notation is used to concentrate in one place all the Terms that are composed of, e.g., the word Interface preceded by one of the words Brain-Computer, Haptic, Speech, and Visual.

-Table 1 - Terms and Definitions
+Table 1 - General Terms and Definitions